sanajitjana/sanajitjana/README.md

 # Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> there, It's Sanajit

-## I'm a Developer, Designer and also a Computer hobbyist !
+## I'm a Front-end Developer, Designer and also a Computer hobbyist !

+I work as a ~~web designer~~ front-end developer with UI/UX design skills (front-end designer) based in Kolkata, WB-India.
+Since 2017 I've been living and breathing web development and creating modern and user friendly interfaces.
+I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code. ✨😍

 <!-- - 🔭 I just will be launch my portfolio: [![Sanajit Jana]](http://sananjitjana.in/) -->

+### What I'm focusing on:

 - 🌱 Currently learning React with Laravel 😎
 - 👯 Also I’m looking to collaborate with other developer